 Despite being one of the fastest growing social media platforms today with nearly 100 million active users in the United States, TikTok is still rather uncharted territory for B2B marketers.
 And, we totally get it!
 48% of the platform’s users in the U.S. are individuals between 18–29 years old.
 And, if we’re being honest, many working professionals using TikTok might not want to see branded content about your product or services (that’s what LinkedIn is for!).

 But, that doesn’t mean there isn’t a niche audience on the video-centric platform where your brand could have a voice.
 In fact, we’ve seen some B2B marketers start to clock in on the app and create video content that’s connecting with folks out there.
 It’s all about finding the right angle and knowing what makes sense for your brand.

-If you’ve been trying to think of ways to grow your audience, adding TikTok to your video strategy might be a route worth exploring.
+If you’ve been trying to think of ways to grow your audience, adding TikTok to your b2b brand strategy might be a route worth exploring.
 In this post, we’ll break down what approaches work well on the platform and show you examples of B2B brands who are starting to find their niche.

 At the Digital NewFronts, TikTok’s Sandie Hawkins, General Manager of Global Business Solutions, said, “People check Facebook, Instagram and Twitter.
 They watch TikTok like Netflix and Hulu.”
 Now, that’s some pretty profound engagement on the platform.
 Putting your B2B brand out there to get found doesn’t seem like such a bad idea, right?